DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **Requirements:**
 1. Decent Gaming PC.
 Make sure unmodded Starfield alone runs fine on your PC before attempting these mods.
 If you're lagging after installing these mods with a budget build, you can disable the HD Overhaul to alleviate it.
 2. Steam version of Starfield.
 Alot of these mods have posts about people having issues installing it on the GamePass version and some of them straight up aren't compatible.
 3. Mod Organizer 2.
 I cannot recommend Vortex.
 You WILL have issues and you will either notice them straight away or you will NOT notice them until it's late.
+4. Not a requirement but I highly recommend doing this on a fresh save for the most immersive and best experience.
+There will be some mods that won't work on an existing save but you can workaround it by looking at the FAQ
-4. Version 1.11.36 of Starfield
+5. Version 1.11.36 of Starfield

 ## **Manually Installed Mods:**<br />